tamershahin/grails-spring-security-oauth-dailymotion/README.md

     /**
      * Create the authentication token using the refresh token associated with the user
      * in order to proceed with spring security login.
-     * This OAuthToken contains all need information to identify a successfully authenticated user *
+     * This OAuthToken contains all needed information to identify a successfully authenticated user *
      * @param providerName
      * @param refreshToken